SSA1MON/compress-img/README.md

 </p>

 ## Description
-The script is based on [pillow](https://github.com/python-pillow/Pillow) library.
+The script is based on [pillow](https://github.com/python-pillow/Pillow ) library.
-Receives the input path, goes through all the directories inside, compresses the images creating a copy of the file with a postfix and deletes the original.
+Gets the input path, looks through all the directories inside, compresses the images according to the conditions from the configuration file, creating a copy of the file with a postfix, and deletes the original.

 ## How to launch
-Create a virtual environment and activate it
+Create a virtual environment in the project folder and activate it
 ```
 python3 -m venv venv
-source compress-env/bin/activate
+source venv/bin/activate
 ```
 Installing dependent libraries
 ```
 pip3 install -r requirements.txt
 ```
-In the config.json file it is necessary to write the path to the directory with images in img_path
+In the config_data/config.py file it is necessary to write the path to the directory with images (in img_path)
 ```
-"img_path": "/home/user"
+"img_path": "/home/user/img_dir/"
 ```
 Run
 ```